Erythropoietin in cyclists training at different heights above sea level

 Álvarez-Hermsa J, Sánchez S.J, Aritz Urdampilletab F.C & Ginés V. (2013).
 Potenciales aplicaciones del entrenamiento de hipoxia en el fútbol.
 Apunts: Medicina L’ Esport, 48(179), 103-8.
 DOI: 10.1016/j. apunts.2012.03.002

 Bailey D & Davies B. (1997).
 Physiological implications of altitude training for endurance performance at sea level: A review.
 British Journal of Sports Medicine, 31, 183-90.
-Recuperado el 21 de
+Recuperado el 21 de septiembre de 2015.

 Bailey D.M, Davies B, Romer L, Castell L, Newsholme E & Gandy G. (1998).
 Implications of moderate altitude training for sea-level endurance in elite distance runners.
 European Journal of Applied Physiology and Occupational Physiology, 78(4), 360-368.